marcoverl/CVUserGuide/source/ManagingStorage.rst

 In general different quotas for the different volume types are set.
 Unfortunately the OpenStack dashboard shows only the overall quota.
-To see the quota per each volume type you need to use the OpenStack CLI (as explained in :ref:`Accessing the Cloud with command line tools<accessingthecloudthroughcli>`) and run the ``cinder quota-usage ${OS_PROJECT_ID}`` command.
+To see the quota per each volume type you need to use the OpenStack CLI (see:
+:ref:`Accessing the Cloud with command line tools<accessingthecloudthroughcli>`) and run the ``cinder quota-usage ${OS_PROJECT_ID}`` command.